pietervdvn/MapComplete/Docs/Layers/maproulette_challenge.md

 <img src='https://mapcomplete.osm.be/./assets/layers/maproulette/logomark.svg' height="100px">

-Layer showing tasks of a MapRoulette challenge
+Layer showing tasks of a single MapRoulette challenge.
+This layer is intended to be reused and extended in themes; refer to the documentation on how to do this.